andreswebs/terraform-aws-ec2-userdata-ad-join/README.md

 The parameter names are configured from Terraform variables.
 (See the input values below.)

+The "username" and "password" parameters must contain credentials from an AD user with enough permissions to join machines to the domain.

 ## IAM permissions

 The user-data script assumes that the EC2 instance role has the proper permissions to access these parameters.